semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 The primary goal of Azure templates is to extract some functionalities defined in large YAML config files and place them into their own separate [templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops).
 This improves a pipeline's readability and maintainability.
 This guide explains how to:

-* Creating template files which run Semgrep commands.
+* Create template files to run various Semgrep commands.
-* Including or calling templates into your Azure Pipeline.
+* Include or call templates in your Azure Pipeline.

 You can then reuse the template files in as many Pipelines as you need.